dev-Armaan/autism-prediction/README.md

 <img width="454" alt="hyperparameter grid variables" src="https://github.com/user-attachments/assets/405cbf3e-73d9-4190-9ded-c89df129b936" />

 4. Add additional data to the folder and use the model to make predictions or play around with the `train-test split` to test the model's accuracy.

+## Training and Test Data Sources :mag:

+The test and training data used came from Kaggle, specifically a previous [community prediction competition](https://www.kaggle.com/competitions/autismdiagnosis/rules#7-competition-data).
+The creator has the moniker [Tensor Girl](https://kaggle.com/usharengaraju) and they did not provide a license for the usage policy.